aenygma/davis-cyber-sec-club/wkshp2-os-basics/Readme.md

 * Doesn't watch pot to make it boil.
 * Doesn't need to stand idle when there's other work.

-We can do multiple things at once, if we can time-slice and keep track of things.
-If we can keep record and state of the activities, we can service things more efficiently.
+Moving from one task to the other is a **Context Switch**.
+Much like the kitchen, moving from one task to another involves some overhead, same is true in OS.
+This typically invovles: State store, state instantiation, and state saving.
+(Note that "state" involves a lot more things in reality.)

+So, effectively a process from a Kernel point of view is just an entry, and its associated state.

 ---
-## State of the state: Bean counting

-If we can keep track of how the cooking is done, we can set more things in action.

-In reality the flow looks a lot more like

-TODO:
-* Syscalls here are requests to user the previously mentioned Resources.
-* Process List
-* Process Control Block (PCB)
+### LKM to hide stuff: FiNAlLy some 1337 H4x0r moves!!

+Let's look at `strace ps` again and see what's going on.

-* So to hide a process, is simple, just don't print the process from the list.
+So to hide a process, is simple, just don't print the process from the list.

----

-# Referecncs:
+# References:
 * Operating Systems: Three Easy Pieces - http://pages.cs.wisc.edu/~remzi/OSTEP/ (Great Free book, IMO)
 * Operating System Concepts - aka "Dinosaur Book" - http://os-book.com/OS9/index.html